The Consolation at Turing Church Workshop 2011

 As mourners, we have occasion to rejoice.
 My father, Layne Cannon, is gone only until the resurrection of our dead, to rise and reunite with my family and his friends in love and light.
 We all have parents, siblings, children and friends who have gone, but they are only absent for a moment.
 They persist in effects, and we’ll meet again when we, or our descendants, become God.
 We will raise our dead, so we may be God together.
 I trust this, and so should you.
 Although we should take risks seriously, the sublime esthetic moves us against fear and to action.
 Although we may mourn or weep, we expect our friends, and more: we actively invite our friends to rise with us in the morning of the resurrection.

-[Thanks for reading!
-You might also like "The Consolation: An Interpretive Variation on the King Follett Sermon of Joseph Smith".]
+If you like these thoughts, you might also like “The Consolation: An Interpretive Variation on the King Follett Sermon of Joseph Smith.”